 Miscellaneous Subject Enrolments.
 Students may be permitted to enrol for miscellaneous subjects (i.e., as students not proceeding to a degree or diploma) provided the Head of the School offering the subject considers it will be of benefit to the student and there is accommodation available.
-Under no circumstances will subjects taken in this way count towards a degree or diploma.
+Only in exceptional cases will subjects taken in this way count towards a degree or diploma.
+Where a student is under exclusion he may not be enrolled in miscellaneous subjects unless given approval by the Professorial Board.

 Students who have completed the final examinations but have a thesis still outstanding are required to enrol for the period necessary to complete the thesis and to pay the requisite fees.
 Course details must be completed during the prescribed Enrolment Week.
 For details of fee requirements, including late fee provisions, see under Fees.

 Final Dates for Enrolment.
-No enrolments will be accepted from new students after the end of the second week of term (17th March, 1967) except with the express approval of the Registrar and the Head of the School concerned; no later year enrolments will be accepted after 31st March without the express approval of the Registrar which will be given in exceptional circumstances only.
+No enrolments will be accepted from new students after the end of the second week of term (15th March, 1968) except with the express approval of the Registrar and the Head of the School concerned; no later year enrolments will be accepted after 31st March without the express approval of the Registrar which will be given in exceptional circumstances only.